apaap/ikpx2/README.md

 same velocity, matching the command-line argument, and operate in the same rule in which `ikpx2` has been compiled.)

+The partial in the RLE must move at the specified velocity, either north (if orthogonal), north-west (if diagonal), or somewhere in between (if oblique).
+This is the same direction as the partials outputted by `ikpx2`.

 ## Resuming searches

 Every hour (or other period configurable using the `-b` option), `ikpx2`